Chungzilla/zombie_squad/readme.md

 See also the list of contributors who participated in this project.

 ## License
-This project is licensed under the License to Kill Association - see this [license] (https://google.com) or details Acknowledgments
+This project is licensed under the License to Kill Association - see [LICENSE.md](https://google.com) or details Acknowledgments

 - The Walking Dead,  Seasons 1 - 3
 - Zombie Land
 - Rob Zombie